pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/deployments/platform.md

 Pulumi provides several useful building blocks that help you get the job done:

 1. **[Component Resources](https://www.pulumi.com/docs/intro/concepts/resources/components/)** are logical infrastructure groupings.
 Similar to Terraform modules but much more flexible as they can take advantage of classes, interfaces, control flow, and package managers from your language of choice.
 Defining Component Resources for VPCs, Databases, and Kubernetes Clusters that automatically enforce security, compliance, and reliability best practices is a platform engineering best practice.
-2. **OIDC Integration** enables your deployments to exchange a signed, short-lived token issued by the Pulumi Service for short-term credentials from your cloud provider.
+2. **OIDC Integration** enables your deployments to exchange a signed, short-lived token issued by the Pulumi Cloud for short-term credentials from your cloud provider.
 This can improve the security of your deployments by eliminating the need for hardcoded cloud provider credentials.
 Many organizations drive all development through OIDC-enabled Pulumi Deployments workflows so that developers never need cloud credentials on their local machines.
 OIDC can be configured across multiple clouds and cloud accounts in just a few minutes.
 3. **Deployment Settings REST APIs** enable configuring everything necessary for CI/CD on the fly.
 Normally what would require templating, generating, and checking in GitHub Actions YAML can be done through a REST API call.
 Everything including environment variables, OIDC and auth configuration, source control settings, and build steps can be configured through the REST API.
 4. **Deployment Triggers** give you and your developer customers multiple ways to keep your infrastructure up to date.
 You can enable or disable `git push` to deploy, Click to Deploy, and Deploy via REST API.
 Not only can your users rely on deployment triggers to update their own infrastructure, but you can use those same triggers to apply patches and enforce compliance.